Startups Editor covering funding, founders and the global startup ecosystem.

 Realistic Timeline to Build Wealth in UK

 Building genuine wealth in the UK typically takes 15 to 25 years for people who start with average incomes and follow consistent habits.
-The journey looks roughly like this:
+The process looks roughly like this: Also see: best businesses to start in the UK.

-• Years 15 to 25 – Compound growth accelerates, pension grows significantly, net worth crosses into six figures
+Years 15 to 25 – Compound growth accelerates, pension grows really, net worth crosses into six figures

 The Wealth Ladder: Stages of Building Wealth in UK